An evening in Paris

 Even though Walhoo means “I have nothing” in Arabic, this amazing bar has quite a lot to offer.
 A very cool and colorful setting, for a start.
 Verging on the kitsch and blending together Moroccan, French, and American traits, this is the place to be, whether you want to try out new cocktails or just enjoy a fresh mint tea.
 In the summer, you will also be able to rest on their beautiful terrace.
 If cocktails can cost up to thirteen euros, the ambiance there is both peculiar and magic, and definitely worth a try.

 If it is not Thursday night, there are still ways to enjoy art by visiting some pretty amazing museums.
-Le Louvre, for example, stays open until 9:45 pm on Wednesday and Friday, and gives you the opportunity to check out its collections without the crowd of tourists that usually swarms around the place.
+The Louvre Museum, for example, stays open until 10 pm on Wednesdays and Fridays, and gives you the opportunity to check out its collections without the crowd of tourists that usually swarms around the place.

-If you want to push it all the way to the Eiffel tower, the Palais de Tokyo, nearby, presents an amazingly modern collection that will ravish any contemporary art fan.
-Located in a massive palace that is a work of art in and of itself, the Museum stays open until midnight every night except for Tuesdays.
+If you want to push it all the way to the Eiffel Tower, you can visit the Palais de Tokyo, which is located nearby.
+It presents an amazingly modern collection that will ravish any contemporary art fan.
+Located in a massive palace that is a work of art in and of itself, the museum stays open until midnight every night except for Tuesdays, when it’s closed.
 It is the ideal place to go to for night owls, who can then enjoy lying down on one of the lawns surrounding the Eiffel Tower.

 How to become Parisian in an hour

 The dancers, all women, are extremely skilled and will entertain you as well as seduce you, aesthetically speaking.
 The show sometimes verges on the luscious side but never gives in to tawdriness.
 Definitely a must-see, especially if this is your first time in Paris.
-You do need to speak French to enjoy the show, and you can also order a meal to go along with it.
+You can also order a meal to go along with it.
 Both the food and the service are great.
 It may be time to indulge yourself with some French specialties.

-While le Moulin Rouge will offer you the best of what Paris has to say about traditional cabarets, the crazy horse claims to be the “most avant-garde cabaret show in Paris”.
+While the Moulin Rouge will offer you the best of what Paris has to say about traditional cabarets, the Crazy Horse claims to be the “most avant-garde cabaret show in Paris”.
 We could not agree more.
-If you have already gone to Le Moulin Rouge or if you are just seeking a more modern experience, the crazy horse will definitely fulfill your longings.
+If you have already gone to the Moulin Rouge or if you are just seeking a more modern experience, the Crazy Horse will definitely fulfill your longings.
 The dancers as well as the choreographers are exceptional there and, though sultry and seductive, remain utterly tasteful.
-A few scenes also give a comedic relief to the show, while the lightning and setting will provide you with what some writers like to call aesthetic bliss.
-The tickets are a bit expensive, but the show’s creativeness and inventiveness make up for it.
+A few scenes also give a comedic relief to the show, while the lightning and setting will provide you with what some writers like to call “aesthetic bliss”.
+The tickets are a bit expensive, but the shows creativeness and inventiveness make up for it.

 Classical music concerts